Blog / Implementation Guide

 Bridging the Gap: From Threat Clusters to Security Controls

 By mapping the 10 TLCTC threat clusters against these five NIST functions, we create a powerful 10x5 matrix that provides a comprehensive blueprint for security control implementation.
-This approach ensures that each generic vulnerability addressed by the TLCTC framework has corresponding controls across the entire security lifecycle.

-Generic NIST Function Framework: From Function to Implementation
+Generic NIST Function Framework

 NIST Function Control Objective Local Controls Umbrella Controls